Nandinisoni-tech/CODSOFT/README.md

 ## Conclusion

-These projects helped in building a strong foundation in data science and machine learning by applying different algorithms to real-world datasets.
+These projects helped in building a strong foundation in data science and machine learning by applying different algorithms to real world datasets.